ohad-israeli/ohad-israeli.github.io/_posts/2020-04-28-time-series.md

 ## Producing the data

-Next step is to produce some patients data, in order to generate some data I have used the [redistimeseries-py](https://github.com/RedisTimeSeries/redistimeseries-py)
+The next step is to produce some patient's data, in order to generate some data I have used the [redistimeseries-py](https://github.com/RedisTimeSeries/redistimeseries-py)
 You can find about clients [here](https://oss.redislabs.com/redistimeseries/#client-libraries).

 ```bash